Riadabd/Bookmarker/README.md

 ## Keyboard shortcut

-The popup can be opened from any tab with the extension command shortcut: `Ctrl+Alt+Y` on Windows/Linux and `Command+Option+Y` on macOS.
+The popup can be opened from any tab with the extension command shortcut: `Ctrl+Alt+E` on Windows/Linux and `Command+Option+E` on macOS.
 You can view or remap this shortcut in Firefox via **about:addons → Manage Extension Shortcuts**.

 ### Notable limitations